 Step 1: Unpack the device

 Unpack your device.
-The Network VirusWall Enforcer rack kit is very simple to use but will require a #2 Phillips-head screwdriver.
-The kit contains two rail assemblies as well as screws and brackets for attaching the device.
+The Network VirusWall Enforcer rack kit does not require screws and is very simple to use.
+The kit contains two rail assemblies and two Velcro straps.

 Step 2: Install the rails and device in a rack